-5. Market dynamics
+4. Market modelling

-The ERA has previously set out its findings on the disconnection between the spinning reserve compensatory mechanism (margin values) and the accrual of out of merit costs to provide the service.
-The compensatory mechanism was developed at a time when prices were predominantly positive and out of merit costs associated with spinning reserve were uncommon.
-However, power system and market conditions have changed over time with the trend in recent years being that ancillary service costs have been driven by out of merit costs rather than foregone energy sales.
-This trend is forecast to continue in 2023/24.
-Sections 5.4 to 5.6 outline the relationship between negatively priced intervals, out of merit costs and the compensatory mechanism.
+The ERA has previously explained the disconnection between the spinning reserve compensatory mechanism (margin values) and the accrual of out of merit costs to provide the service.
+The trend for ancillary service costs to be driven by out of merit costs rather than foregone energy sales is forecast to continue in 2023/24.
+Sections 4.4 to 4.6 outline the relationship between negatively priced intervals, out of merit costs and the compensatory mechanism.